top of page

 Investigations

-Internal Investigations
+Privileged Internal Investigations

 Internal investigations may have high stakes and be deeply sensitive.
 Allegations may involve senior leadership, financial misconduct, retaliation, or ethical violations and can expose an organization to legal, operational, and reputational risk.
 Our firm helps clients address these matters discreetly and effectively.
 Our investigations are conducted under applicable attorney-client privileges, work-product doctrines, and strict confidentiality, providing additional security to our clients.

 Our value lies with our ability to not only investigate facts but to also analyze potential legal, compliance, and ethical implications.
-We provide both internal investigative services and legal counsel, tailored to the sensitivity and scope of each matter.
+We provide both internal investigative services and legal counsel tailored to the sensitivity and scope of each matter.

 Federal Investigations & Government Enforcement Actions

-Our attorneys provide experienced counsel for managing and responding to federal investigations and other enforcement actions.
+Our attorneys provide experienced counsel for managing and responding to federal investigations, and other enforcement actions.
 We help clients strategically navigate interactions with Offices of the Inspector General, the Department of Justice, and other federal oversight bodies, ensuring compliance with federal requirements while minimizing disruption and risk exposure.
-We understand how investigators think, what evidence carries weight, and how to position clients for the best possible outcome.
+We understand how federal investigators think, what evidence carries weight, and how to position clients for the best possible outcome.

 False Claims Act Investigations